 Westward Hoh to rainforest

 The Hoh Rainforest is dripping in moss, ripe with summer berries, and ablaze in fall color.
-Learn more about Roosevelt Elk and old-growth temperate rainforest ecology with your naturalist guide.
+Learn more about elk and old-growth temperate rainforest ecology with your naturalist guide.

 Journey to the Rainforest

 4 hours (180 mile) roundtrip drive to the Hoh Rainforest from Port Angeles.

 The Hoh Rainforest is a temperate rainforest wilderness where old-growth Sitka Spruce and Western Hemlock dominate.
 Moss is increadibly prolific on all surfaces, especially when it creates curtains on Big-Leaf and Vine Maple trees.

 Enjoy the highest living standing biomass on Hoh Rainforest tours

 The placard for Olympic National Park's World Heritage Site designation is housed at the Visitor Center in Hoh Rainforest.
 Lack of disturbance is reflected in the gigantic proportions of Hoh Rainforest trees including Sitka Spruce, Douglas Fir, and Western Hemlock.
 According to Unesco, the Hoh Rainforest has a living standing biomass which may be the highest in the world and contains one of the world’s largest stands of undisturbed temperate rainforest.

-The Hoh Rainforest is where Gordon Hempton has designated One Square Inch of Silence and Nalini Nadkarni made the discovery that Big-Leaf Maple roots were growing into canopy moss to extract water and nutrients.
+The Hoh Rainforest is where Gordon Hempton has designated One Square Inch of Silence and Nalini Nadkarni made the discovery that Big-Leaf Maple roots were growing into canopy moss.